Target level of study

 Faculty of Science

-This teaching unit is common to the CDPI and Biomechanics courses.
-It lies at the heart of any industrial product design process, whether for healthcare or any other field.
-In this unit, various players from the socio-economic world will contribute their experience in the field.
+This teaching unit is common to both the CDPI and Biomechanics courses.
+It is central to any industrial product design process, whether for healthcare or any other field.
+In this teaching unit, various stakeholders from the socio-economic world will contribute their experience in the field.

 Product design and prototyping